gonfva/gonfva.github.io/content/en/blog/2025-11-08-llm-scaffolding.md

 And the answer is
 __What if the app you use all day could anticipate your desires?__
 __What if the UI could surface relevant information **to you**?__
-__What if the UI could present the relevant information in a way that matters **to you**?.__
+__What if the UI could present that information in a way that matters **to you**?__

-No matter what kind of app.
-Be it JIRA, email, or trading software.
+No matter what kind of app—be it JIRA, email, or trading software.

-Chat won't be the future UI. ["Her"](https://en.wikipedia.org/wiki/Her_(2013_film)) is an interesting movie, but I don't think the future will be audio only either.
+Chat won't be the future UI. ["Her"](https://en.wikipedia.org/wiki/Her_(2013_film)) is an interesting movie, but I don't think the future will be audio-only either.

 ### Conclusion